-The best mini tripods in 2024: tabletop camera supports that'll fit in any kit bag
+The best mini tripods: tabletop camera supports that will fit in a pocket

 Short on space?
-Here are the best mini tripods for packing in your camera bag or supporting your smartphone
+Here are the best mini tripods for packing into a spare corner of your kit bag

 The Quick List

-We love the completeness of this kit: a choice of solid and flexible legs, a smartphone adapter and arms for accessories are all included.
-Read more below…
+I love the completeness of this kit: a choice of solid and flexible legs, a smartphone adapter and arms for accessories are all included.

-The Pixi is small enough to slip into a jacket pocket, but it has a premium feel and a 360°-rotating ball head.
-Read more below…
+The Pixi is small enough to slip into a jacket pocket but has a premium feel and a 360° rotating ball head.

 View the full list ⤵